sabrinahu5/data-science-starter/README.md

 #### Mamba & Micromamba

-Mamba and Micromamba are powerful package management tools for Python and other programming languages.
-Here's a brief introduction to both:

-Mamba:
-Mamba is a fast, robust, and cross-platform package manager.
+[**Mamba**](https://mamba.readthedocs.io/) is a fast, robust, and cross-platform package manager.
 It's a reimplementation of the conda package manager in C++, which makes it significantly faster than conda, especially in solving complex dependency trees.
 Mamba uses the same package format and repository structure as conda, making it fully compatible with existing conda packages and environments.

-Micromamba:
-Micromamba is a tiny version of the mamba package manager.
+[**Micromamba**](https://mamba.readthedocs.io/en/latest/installation.html#micromamba) is a tiny version of the mamba package manager.
 It's a single, self-contained executable that can be used to bootstrap conda-compatible environments on Linux, macOS, or Windows.
 Micromamba doesn't require an existing Python installation and can even install the desired version of Python for your environment.
 It's particularly useful for CI/CD pipelines, containers, or situations where a minimal footprint is desired.

-To get started with Micromamba, consult the [official documentation](https://mamba.readthedocs.io/en/latest/installation.html#micromamba) for up-to-date installation instructions for your operating system.
-Once installed, Micromamba will typically modify your shell's configuration to ensure that both the `micromamba` executable and the directory for storing virtual environments are added to your PATH.

 #### Conda & Miniconda